jerry81/GHP/2023/nov.md

 - biz
   - goog maps has new color scheme, people hate it
   - chip industry revenue: nvidia usurps TSMC and intel for top spot
+  - goog 18 year vet thinks firm may have "lost its way"

 11/18
 - politics